quinbucheit/Table/README.txt

     Table<int> table(3, 5);
     ...
     cout << table << endl;
-Assum that cell (0, 0) is in the top-left corner of the table.
+Assume that cell (0, 0) is in the top-left corner of the table.

 3. The function call operator is overloaded to take two integer arguements indicating the row and column of a cell in the table.
 The function returns a reference to the value at that position.
 This allows client code to modify table entries with a natural syntax that is similar to array bracket notation.
 For example, to assign the value 10 to the cell in row 3, column 4, one would write: table(3, 4) = 10;